sourcecaster/serveme/README.md

 ```

 ## Generic client class type
-You probably already noticed that both classes ServeMe and Module have generic client class (<ServeMeClient> by default).
+You probably already noticed that both classes ServeMe and Module have generic client class (&lt;ServeMeClient&gt; by default).
 It's used in some server properties and methods and it is possible to implement custom client class.
 Here's an example:
 ```dart
 import 'dart:io';